-ElectraNet has calculated a capex and opex split for provisions for the year 2016-17.
+ElectraNet has calculated a capex and opex split for provisions for the year 2018-19.
 The cost allocation is derived from the ElectraNet cost accounting system in which labour activities are allocated to capex and opex cost collectors.
-Using standard SAP report S_ALR_87013611, ElectraNet has analysed primary costs by activity postings to capex and opex, to derive the annual apportionment.
+ElectraNet has analysed primary costs by activity postings to capex and opex, to derive the annual apportionment.
+However, note that the totals may not reconcile due to rounding.